 The Dairy Council is certified to carry the Information Standard quality mark on the material we produce for members of the public.

 The Information Standard is a certification scheme by NHS England for all organisations producing evidence-based health and social care information for the public.
-It helps the public and patients quickly identify reliable sources of clear, accurate, evidence-based information through the use of an easily recognised quality mark.
+It helps the public quickly identify trustworthy sources of clear, accurate, evidence-based information by an easily recognised quality mark.

 The Dairy Council shall hold responsibility for the accuracy of the information they publish and neither the scheme operator nor the scheme owner shall have any responsibility whatsoever for costs, losses or direct or indirect damages or costs arising from inaccuracy of information or omissions in information published on the website on behalf of The Dairy Council.